 Limited household access to food in some areas due to conflict

-The most likely food security scenario from February through September 2019 is based on the following underlying assumptions regarding the trends in nationwide conditions:
+The most likely food security scenario from June 2019 to January 2020 is based on the following underlying assumptions regarding trends in nationwide conditions:

 Agricultural and pastoral production

-Pastoral lean season/animal production: The average to above-average availability of pastures and water points throughout the country’s various areas of concentration indicates a normal pastoral lean season from April to June.
-The usual replenishment of pasture and water points due to onset of the rains in June/July will restart milk production and recovery in the condition of cattle to an average level.
-However, the recurrence of community conflicts in the border strip with Niger in the Menaka region and with Burkina Faso in the Mopti region will limit adequate access to certain routes; this may affect the proper feeding of herds and adversely affect income and the availability of animal products for pastoral households.
+Animal production: The normal pastoral lean season in most agropastoral areas is conducive to a normal recovery of livestock production (milk, butter and meat), thanks to the usual restoration of livestock conditions from June to July.
+Production will peak around August and September.
+However, the recurrence of community conflicts in the border strip with Niger in the Ménaka region and with Burkina Faso in the Mopti region will limit adequate access to certain routes.
+This may adversely affect the proper feeding of herds and consequently income and the availability of animal products for pastoral households.

 Other livelihood activities